- Key Takeaways

 The sight of red and blue flashing lights in your rearview mirror is something no driver welcomes, yet it is an experience most of us will inevitably encounter at some point.
 Being pulled over and issued a traffic ticket for a violation can lead to significant costs and considerable aggravation, particularly for people who do not have a perfect driving record.

-We are dedicated to providing a strong defense to drivers accused of various traffic offenses, including driving with a suspended driver’s license, reckless driving, leaving the scene of a motor vehicle accident, speeding, and other related offenses.
 Our goal is to help you avoid unjust fines, prevent license suspension, mitigate insurance rate hikes, and in instances of more serious offenses, keep you out of jail.

 Municipal Violations

-Non-indictable offenses, such as petty disorderly or disorderly persons offenses are usually handled in municipal court.
 Do not be fooled into believing that the jurisdiction of the municipal court implies these matters should be treated lightly.
 A conviction in municipal court can leave a lasting mark on your criminal record, potentially affecting job prospects and license applications, and may lead to substantial fines or even county jail.
 If you fail to appear in municipal court, a judge can issue a warrant for your arrest and set bail.
 Do not neglect these offenses and contact a criminal defense attorney for advice.

 Juvenile Court

 If your child or a minor that you care for has been charged with a crime, a disorderly person’s offense, or a municipal violation, it is crucial to approach the situation with the same level of seriousness as if it were an adult facing charges.
 The consequences can be extremely detrimental and have the potential to impact the minor’s critical job, license, and college applications.
-Juvenile matters are typically handled confidentially in the Family Court, presided over by a Family Court Judge.
+Juvenile criminal matters are typically handled confidentially in the Family Court, presided over by a Family Court Judge.
 However, although rare, the minor can be waived to adult criminal court and face the same penalties as if an adult committed the offense.

 Why You Should Hire an Experienced NJ Criminal Defense Attorney